Certificate of Insurance (COI)

 4. Under the University of California, San Francisco Medical Center name are checkboxes, uncheck them to not receive email notifications.

-G) For COI Requestors located at UCSF Health St. Mary's & Saint Francis Hospitals: COI How to Guide
+G) For COI Requestors located at UCSF Health Stanyan & Hyde Hospitals: COI How to Guide

 H) Alliant COI FAQ & UC Regents Self-Insurance program information